matachi/cloaked-chatter/README.md

     3. Exit with `.exit`

-7. Update `bot.cfg` with your Reddit username and password
+7. Configure with your Reddit username and password:

+    1. Make a copy of `bot-sample.ini` named `bot.ini`:
+       `cd configs ; cp bot-sample.ini bot.ini`

+    2. Add your Reddit username and password to `bot.ini`: `vim bot.ini`